-TRENTODOC is the fruit of the passion and wine-producing skill of over 40 estates continuously committed to blending innovation with tradition in order to achieve a product that is always highly qualified and representative of the best local wine-making tradition.
-Grown in the hills at altitudes between 200 and 800 metres a.s.l., TRENTODOC comes from vineyards standing in soils especially suited for vine growing and in environments with climates featuring daily marked temperature fluctuations that provide the resulting wines with elegant and persistent fragrances.
+Metodo Classico in Trentino is the fruit of the passion and wine-producing skill of over 50 estates continuously committed to blending innovation with tradition in order to achieve a product that is always highly qualified and representative of the best local wine-making tradition.
+Grown in the hills at altitudes between 200 and 800 metres a.s.l., TRENTODOC comes from vine-yards standing in soils especially suited for vine growing and in environments with climates featuring daily marked temperature fluctuations that provide the resulting wines with elegant and persistent fragrances.